frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 ]
 ```

-### Example 7: Jumplist
+### Type 7: Jumplist

 Jumplist represents a list of items and tasks displayed as a menu on a Windows 7 taskbar button.
-The following example shows a Jumplist of Word 2010 Pinned and Recent accessed files.
+The following Type shows a Jumplist of Word 2010 Pinned and Recent accessed files.

 ```json
 [